cianhwang/cianhwang.github.io/LRIID rebuttal.md

 Rebuttal:
 * the introduction of global constraint would significantly slow down the efficiency of algorithm.
 * algo is quick, so we can search in an interval to find the one with the best performance.
+AND one dataset we only need to change the \alpha and \beta once.
 * our initial estimation is accurate enough.
 * we only assume the illumination is known; (when the light condition is simple,) we can subtract the illumination info. using Zheng et al.'s method.